Generate code files for system objects

 Configure model mapping for properties storing content item references to reusable field schemas

-Content types can store references to other content items via fields of the Content items data type and the content item selector component.
+Content types can store references to other content items via fields of the Pages and reusable content data type and the combined content selector component.

 In content type model classes output by the code generator, these fields are represented as an IEnumerable collection of model classes that correspond to the content type which the field references.
 For example, assume the following content types: